Substantial photon model

 constituents of the dynamic electrogravitational vacuum.
 [1] [2]

-The properties of praons, including their mass and charge, are derived in the
+The properties of praons, including their mass and

-framework of the theory of Infinite
+charge, are derived in the framework of the theory of Infinite Hierarchical Nesting of Matter, taking

-Hierarchical Nesting of Matter, taking into account the similarity of matter levels.
+into account the similarity of matter levels.
 The praon

 level of matter is related to the nucleon level of matter in the same way as

 nucleons are related to stars.
-This means that all hadrons and leptons of the
+This means that all hadrons and leptons of the nucleon level of matter, as well as photons, consist of

-another of their states.
-The praonic structure of the proton and neutron is
+praons in one or another of their states.
+The praonic structure of the proton

-proton model and substantial neutron model.
+and neutron is described in the articles substantial proton model and substantial neutron model.

-According to the substantial
+According to the substantial model, an

-spin appears when the center of the disk is shifted relative to the atomic
+electron in the atom represents a disk-shaped object.
+The electron spin appears when the center of the disk is shifted relative to the

-electron disk, and cause them to form the rotating helical structure of the
+the electron disk, and cause them to form the rotating helical structure of the

 photon.
 So an internal periodic wave structure is